C. Wayne McIlwraith: Awards and honors

 McIlwraith has been awarded the Tierklinik Hochmoor Prize from Equitana, Germany in 1993 for international contributions to equine orthopaedics, the degree of Dr med vet (honoris causa) from the University of Vienna in 1995 for pioneering arthroscopic surgery in the horse, the Schering-Plough Award for Equine Applied Research from the World Equine Veterinary Association in 1995 for outstanding research work performed over the last five years with respect to equine locomotor disorders, the John Hickman Award for Equine Orthopaedics from the British Equine Veterinary Association and Equine Veterinary Journal for leading work in arthroscopic surgery and equine joint disease research, a Doctor of Science (honoris causa) from Purdue University in 2001, the Barbara Cox Anthony University Endowed Chair in Orthopaedic Research at Colorado State University in 2002, Doctor of Science (honoris causa) in 2003 from Massey University, New Zealand and Laurea Dr. (honoris causa) in 2004 from the University of Turin, Italy.
 He was inducted into the International Equine Research Hall of Fame, in 2005, was the Frank Milne Lecturer at the American Association of Equine Practitioners in 2005, the Wade O. Brinker Lecturer at Michigan State University in 2006, John Hickman Memorial Lecturer at the British Equine Veterinary Association in 2006 and received the Founders Award for Lifetime Achievement by the American College of Veterinary Surgeons in 2006 (the second person to receive the award).
 He was made a University Distinguished Professor at Colorado State University in 2009 and received a Dr. vet med (honoris causa) degree from the Royal Veterinary College, University of London, England in 2010 and was made a Distinguished Life Member of the American Association of Equine Practitioners in 2009 and a Life Member of the New Zealand Equine Veterinary Association in 2011.

 He received the Markowitz Award from the Academy of Surgical Research for Outstanding Contributions to Medicine through the Arts, Science and Technology of Experimental Surgery in 2013 and the Marshall R. Urist, MD Award for Excellence in Tissue Regeneration Research from the Orthopaedic Research Society in 2014.

+In the 2025 New Year Honours McIlwraith was appointed an Officer of the New Zealand Order of Merit for services to veterinary medicine and the equine industry.